Godot04/get_next_line/README.md

 **get_next_line** is a project that challenges you to write a function that reads a line from a file descriptor.
 This function allows you to read from files or standard input one line at a time, regardless of the line length.
 The function handles multiple file descriptors simultaneously and efficiently manages memory using static variables and linked lists.

-Through this project, I developed skills in file I/O operations, static variables, memory management, and working with linked list data structures in C.
+Through this project, I developed skills and knowledge in file I/O operations, got to know how to use static variables, how to handle memory management, and how to work with linked list data structures in C.

 ## 🎯 Project Goals